 Giant Pink Slug Facts

-Giant Pink Slug Distribution and Habitat
+Giant Pink Slug Distribution, Habitat, and Ecology

-Mount Kaputar, the only known habitat for the Giant Pink Slug, is an inland mountain in New South Wales, within Mount Kaputar National Park.
-The animal is isolated to a tiny area at an altitude around 4,921 ft (1,500 m) and of about 38.5 sq. mi (100 sq. km) size.
+Further, the animal is isolated to a tiny area at an altitude around 4,921 ft (1,500 m) and of about 38.5 sq mi (100 sq km) size.

-The area is surrounded by numerous snow gum trees.
+The area is also surrounded by numerous snow gum trees.
 Most of the top of the mountain is pure wilderness, and although dry plains lie around the mountain, it receives copious amounts of rainfall and snow.

 Also, its temperature averages 10 degrees cooler than the plains.